ris-tlp/observation-tracker/api/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.observatory.observation-scheduler' is invalid and this project uses 'com.observatory.observationscheduler' instead.
+* The original package name 'com.observatory.observation-scheduler' is invalid and this project uses 'com.observatory.observationtracker' instead.

 # Getting Started